solana-labs/solana/README.md

     $ cat genesis.log | cargo run --release --bin solana-testnode > transactions0.log
 ```

+Wait a few seconds for the server to initialize.
+It will print "Ready." when it's safe
+to start sending it transactions.

 Then, in a separate shell, let's execute some transactions.
 Note we pass in
 the JSON configuration file here, not the genesis ledger.